mrotame/NodeMiniCrud/README.md

 ### API Config

-At *src/config/apiSettings.js* you may change the presets to meet the api your are trying to make a request.
+At *src/config/apiSettings.js* you may change the presets to meet the API you are trying to make a request.

 ```
  endpoint : "api_url", # ex: 'https://url.com/api"